Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Events selection and analysis strategy

-The preselection criteria is based on the high $p_{T}$ muon identification \cite{R41, R32}, which has been applied in 2012 analysis for the search for heavy resonances in the dilepton channel \cite{zprime}; in addition the off-line muon reconstructed transverse momentum $(p^{\mu}_{T})$ is selected to be higher than 45 GeV in order to be fully efficient for the trigger used (\text{HLT\_Mu40\_eta2p1}), and the detector acceptance is restricted to the range $|\eta^{\mu}| < 2.1$ of the reconstructed pseudorapidity.
-The preselection criteria is indicated in table \ref{table:tabID1}, at which muon candidates must be reconstructed as "global" muons, i.e. standalone muon object reconstructed in the muon system must match with an inner tracker’s track to form the global muon object used later for our analysis.
-The muon candidates should be isolated; thus they must pass a relative tracker only isolation cut, i.e the scalar sum of the $p_{T}$ of all other tracks in a cone of $\Delta R = \sqrt{(\Delta\eta)^2 + (\Delta\phi)^2} < 0.3 $ around but not including the muon’s tracker track must be less than $10\%$ of the muon’s $p_{T}$, also as measured by the tracker.
-To be used in the calculation of the tracker isolation, tracks have to originate $\Delta Z = 0.2$ cm of the primary vertex with which the muon candidate is associated.
 The muon’s transverse impact parameter with respect to the primary vertex, as measured by the tracker-only fit, must be smaller than 0.2 cm, which is a powerful cut to reject the cosmic muons that pass at the empty time between two bunch-crossing.
 Another cut is provided to reject cosmic muons that pass near the interaction point in-time with a bunch-crossing, is the 3D angle between the muon pairs, it is selected to be less than $\pi - 0.02$ rad \cite{zprime}.
 Extra qualification cuts are applied such that, the muon pairs must be two opposite-sign and the $\chi^{2}/\text{dof}$ for the common vertex fitting is less than 10 \cite{zprime}, where $\chi$ is a state vector that describe the particle's track in each point of its trajectory, this method based on the minimization of $\chi^{2}/\text{dof}$ using the Kalman filter technique, described in references \cite{R30,R31}, is implemented in the CMSSW, this fitting is important in order to make correct pairing of muons that originate from the same vertex and for the rejection of the pile-up muons.
 Thus the events are selected with two opposite charge high $p_{T}$ muons, with one of them passed the single muon trigger HLT$\_$Mu40$\_$eta2p1.